 This document does not change, create, amend or suggest deviations to the Transportation of Dangerous Goods Regulations (TDG Regulations).

-This basic competency list has been developed to complement the training requirements found in Part 6 of the TDG Regulations.
-The list does not replace the training requirements but provides guidance to anyone transporting dangerous goods.
+The list does not replace the training requirements in Part 6 of the TDG Regulations but provides guidance to anyone transporting dangerous goods.
 The Transportation of Dangerous Goods Act (TDG Act) and the TDG Regulations apply to all modes of transport and to any quantity of dangerous goods.
 Special cases (exemptions) in the TDG Regulations exclude certain situations or limit the requirements.
 Specific conditions are often associated with these special cases.
-If someone is using a special case, he or she must ensure that all the conditions identified in that special case are met.
+If someone is using a special case, the person must ensure that all the conditions identified in that special case are met.

 The basic competency list is a tool to help verify the basic knowledge and skills of any person who transports dangerous goods.
 There are five components to the list:

-If someone can demonstrate that they can transport dangerous goods in a manner that is at least as safe as complying with the regulatory requirements, he or she could apply for an equivalency certificate.
+If someone can demonstrate that they can transport dangerous goods in a manner that is at least as safe as complying with the regulatory requirements, the person could apply for an equivalency certificate.
 All conditions identified in the equivalency certificate must be complied with for the certificate to be valid.

 The TDG Regulations identify training requirements for all classes of dangerous goods and all modes of transport.
 It is important to note that employers may need to include additional competencies associated with the specific duties and occupation of each employee, such as the proper utilization of equipment for handling dangerous goods or the personal protective equipment.